KennethChewx/kennethchewx.github.io/_posts/.ipynb_checkpoints/2019-07-04-Colors-4-You-checkpoint.md

 ## Convolution Neural Network model
 ----

 Choosing to use Convolutional Neural Networks (CNN) was an easy conclusion for me because I felt that CNN was greatly applicable in this case.
 Although CNN is one of many forms of neural networks, it has been heavily used in Computer Vision.
 A typical CNN consists of convolutional layers, pooling layers, fully connected layers, and normalization layers.
 To understand how CNN work, there are [posts][posts] that can help answer those burning questions.
-Where a classification problem is concern, pooling and fully connected layers will help to create a decent latent variable space to sieve out features that are more defining towards certain classes of images and thus prediction of a higher probability of those classes.
+Where classification problems are concerned, pooling and fully connected layers will help to create a decent latent variable space to sieve out features that are more defining towards certain classes of images and thus prediction of a higher probability of those classes.
 However, for my colorization problem, I would not want to lose any of the image quality and thus, will not be using those layers.
 Instead, I will include batch normalization and dropout layers, which are regularization layers to prevent overfitting of my CNN model when learning to color the output images.

 Also as a start to building a CNN model, I found it to be safer to follow grounds which were previously explored, and I chose to follow the architecture from EmilWallner's neural network.
 It seems to work well when training the model on few images (less than 200).
 Looking at his final version, I've also discovered interesting model architectures that were proven to give some amazing results.
 For example in the work of [Federico, Diego & Lucas (2017)][Federico, Diego & Lucas (2017)], they incorporated a pre-existing CNN model on top of their own model using inception-resnet-V2.